openstack/ironic/doc/source/deploy/install-guide.rst

 Troubleshooting
 ===============

-The `Troubleshooting`_ section has been moved to the Bare Metal service Install Guide.
+See the `Troubleshooting`_ section in the installation guide for the Bare Metal service.

 .. _`Troubleshooting`: http://docs.openstack.org/project-install-guide/baremetal/draft/troubleshooting.html